chuckkay/FramePack/README.md

   Restore the original defaults with one click.

 - **Output-Folder Control**
-  Toggle whether intermediate PNGs or latent MP4s are kept alongside the final video.
+  Toggle whether intermediate latent MP4s, PNGs  and job json data are kept alongside the final video. coming soon set your own default output folder where your creations will be saved.

+- **Random Seeds**
+  if seed is -1 for a job it will save it to queue and when the job is run it will create a random seed and save it along with all the setting in a job.json file and as meta data in the png file.

 - **Live Progress Info**
   The status bar above the progress bar shows the current job name and percentage complete.
 ---
 ## 💾 Installation

 1. **Download**
-   1. Get lllyasviel’s FramePack WebUI, install it, and run `update.bat`.
+   1. follow the instructions below for installing the full version of lllyasviel’s FramePack WebUI below, install it, and run `update.bat`.
    2. Then download from this repo:
       - `Framepack_QueueItUp.bat`
       - `Framepack_QueueItUp.py`